-Notable examples of bilateral cooperation involve economic, tax and financial matters, cooperation in research and innovation, transport infrastructure projects and the EuroAirport Basel Mulhouse Freiburg.
+Bilateral cooperation focuses in particular on economic, fiscal and financial issues, cooperation in research and innovation, infrastructure projects and the Basel-Mulhouse airport (EuroAirport).

-France and Switzerland also conduct regular exchanges regarding matters of international concern as well as cooperation in multilateral forums.
+France and Switzerland also conduct regular exchanges on current international issues and on cooperation in multilateral bodies.

-France is Switzerland’s fourth most important trading partner (total imports and exports, excluding trade in gold) after Germany, the United States and Italy, and absorbed 6.85% of Switzerland's foreign exports went to France.
-In 2014, Switzerland was France's ninth biggest customer and its ninth biggest supplier.
+France is Switzerland’s fourth most important trading partner (total imports and exports, excluding trade in gold) after Germany, the United States and Italy, and absorbed 6.85% of Swiss exports in 2015.
+For France, in 2015, Switzerland was its ninth biggest customer and ninth supplier.
 The volume of trade, which had grown steadily until 2008, has shown a slight decline in recent years.
-In 2015 it was approximately CHF 27 billion, with Switzerland's trade surplus amounting to around CHF 576 million.
+In 2016, it was approximately CHF 27 billion with Switzerland’s trade surplus in the region of CHF 580 million.

 Cooperation in education, research and innovation

-Franco-Swiss economic relations extend beyond the industrial sphere to education and research.
+Franco-Swiss economic relations extend beyond the industrial and scientific spheres to education and research.
 Representatives of the Swiss State Secretariat for Education Research and Innovation (SERI) meet regularly with officials from the French ministries of national education and of higher education, research and innovation to discuss exchanges and cooperation in science and technology between Swiss and French universities.

-At the multilateral level, France and Switzerland work together closely – and successfully – in a number of programmes and within the most important European research institutions such as CERN and the European Space Agency (ESA).
+At the multilateral level, France and Switzerland work together closely – and successfully – in many programmes and within the most important European research institutions such as CERN and the European Space Agency (ESA).
 The joint commitment of France and Switzerland led to CERN being given observer status at the UN in December 2012.
 Since 2013, Franco-Swiss forums for innovation have been organised regularly with the aim of providing a platform to bring together scientists and companies from the two countries.

-Finally, since 2013 the Swiss embassy has organised regular talks and panel discussions on innovation, education and research under the label "Think Swiss: A Vision of the Future".
+Lastly, since 2013 the Swiss embassy has organised regular talks and panel discussions on innovation, education and research under the label ‘Think Swiss: A Vision of the Future’.
 The discussions are designed to offer a platform for scientists and companies from the two countries to meet.